HdrHistogram/HdrHistogramJS/README.md

   );

 ```
+## Record values
-Then, once you have an histogram instance, you just need
+Once you have an histogram instance, you just need
 to call recordValue(), as with the Java version, to record
 a single value:
 ```
 histogram.recordValue(1234);
 ```
+The number passed as a parameter is expected to be an integer.
+If it is not the case, the decimal part will be ignored.

 A demo is available [online](https://alexvictoor.github.io/HdrHistogramJSDemo/ping-demo.html)!
 Check out the HTML source, at the bottom of the page you will see a tiny chunk of JavaScript where an histogram is created and then used to
 record latency values.

-## Coordinated omissions
+## Dealing with coordinated omissions
 If you are recording values at a fixed rate,
 you can correct coordinated omissions while recording values:
 ```